Virgínia Quaresma: Career

 In 1912, Quaresma decided to ply her trade as a journalist in Brazil.
 In September of that year, she moved to Rio de Janeiro with her partner, Maria da Cunha, for whom she also secured employment with the newspaper, A Época, which eventually hired her.
 In December of that year, Quaresma began covering the femicide of Anita Levy by her husband, the well-known poet, João Barreto.
 Quaresma not only reported the details of the crime, by following the police investigation and trial, but she framed the story in feminist terms, discussing the violence, Barreto's alcoholism and jealousy, and the lack of legal protection for women from violence.
 In part thanks to a pressure campaign by the press, Barreto was tried in June 1913, convicted, and sentenced to 21 years, although he would be acquitted in two subsequent retrials.
-Shortly after the first acquittal, which came in March of 1915, Quaresma returned to Portugal, where she rejoined A Capital.
+Shortly after the first acquittal, which came in March 1915, Quaresma returned to Portugal, where she rejoined A Capital.

 Soon after returning to Lisbon, around 1922, Óscar de Carvalho Azevedo, whom she had known in Brazil, asked Quaresma to head a new organization which focused on presenting news going on in the Americas to Portuguese audiences.
 She accepted the post, becoming the director of the American News Agency.
 She openly had lesbian relationships, living for many years at the Hotel Palace and maintaining a relationship with Maria Torres.
 Homophobia in Portugal was severe and the new fascist state of the First Republic imposed harsh penalties for any kind of subversive behavior.
 Gays were routinely arrested and imprisoned, with their families and friends also facing repercussions.
 Fearing that she would encounter problems since Quaresma had hired her to work for the Agency, family members of Maria Lamas encouraged Lamas to quit her first journalism position.
 When her relationship ended, Quaresma began a lifelong partnership with the widow of a fellow journalist known only as "Madame Silva Passos".

 In addition to her reporting, Quaresma organized events to spur Luso-Brazilian cooperation.
 In 1923, she organized the visit of President António José de Almeida for a Brazilian exhibition and in 1933, organized the Rio de Janeiro Trade Demonstration Exposition centennial celebration.
 The latter event hosted conferences, concerts and recitations as well as documentaries, during the "Portuguese Week" of the fair.
 After the fair was over Quaresma relocated permanently in Brazil with her partner.
 During World War II, she utilized her connections with the Agency to support the charitable organization Portuguese Women's Crusade with aid for disabled veterans, orphans and widows.
 After the war ended, Quaresma hosted cultural programs, featuring young musicians and literary figures, giving many young artists their first steps to fame.
 For the next thirty years, she traveled throughout the world practicing her craft with Silva Passos, who died in the early 1960s, leaving Quaresma bereft and unable to carry out the day to day household tasks that her partner had handled so she could work.